IBM/watson-assistant-app-connect/README.md

 Edit the bot workspace in Assistant tooling and in the Dialog node `AppConnect / useServerActions` edit the JSON in `Then respond with` on the line `"name": "seager@uk.ibm.com_dev/invoke/InvokeAppConnect",` to indicate the name of your cloud action.
 The format of this name is `<organization>_<space>/<package>/<action name>`.
 In the default provided, the organization is `seager@uk.ibm.com`, the space is `dev`, the package is `invoke` and the action name is `InvokeAppConnect`.
 Assistant will automatically save any changes that you make in the workspace.

-Use cloud actions by setting the variable `USE_CLIENT_ACTIONS` in a console.
-For Unix this is set by the following command:
+1. Use cloud actions by setting the variable `USE_CLIENT_ACTIONS` in a console.
+(You can set the properties in the shell script or Windows batch file that have been provided, as outlined in an earlier step.)

+   - For Unix this is set by the following command:
       `export USE_CLIENT_ACTIONS=false`

-For Windows use the following command:
+   - For Windows use the following command:
       `set USE_CLIENT_ACTIONS=false`

-Set the cloud action user and password.
+2. Set the cloud action user and password.
 From the IBM Cloud dashboard Functions section, find the API Key (currently under Getting Started / API Key).
 The section before the `:` is the username and the section after the `:` is the password.

-In Unix:
+   - In Unix:
-`export ACTION_USERNAME=<IBM Cloud Functions username>` `export ACTION_PASSWORD=<IBM Cloud Functions password>`
+      `export ACTION_USERNAME=<IBM Cloud Functions username>`
+      `export ACTION_PASSWORD=<IBM Cloud Functions password>`

-In Windows replace `export` with `set`.
+   - In Windows replace `export` with `set`.

-To run server and client in development mode, set the Assistant username, password and workspace ID you recorded earlier.
+3. To run server and client in development mode, set the Assistant username, password and workspace ID you recorded earlier.
 Run the following commands in the console.

-In Unix:
+   - In Unix:
       `export ASSISTANT_USERNAME=<assistant username>`
       `export ASSISTANT_PASSWORD=<assistant password>`
       `export WORKSPACE_ID=<workspace id>`

-In Windows replace `export` with `set`.
+   - In Windows replace `export` with `set`.

    Alternatively if you have an API Key for Assistant, run the following command instead of setting the username and password.

-In Unix:
+   - In Unix:
       `export ASSISTANT_IAM_APIKEY=<assistant API key>`

-In Windows replace `export` with `set`.
+   - In Windows replace `export` with `set`.

 Skip to [Testing the bot](#testing-the-bot) to try the bot.